 Basque Vegetable Soup

 Most dinners at the traditional Basque family-style restaurants start with soup.
 Typically, this first course consists of a simple vegetable soup.
+With beans and bone broth, this soup can even serve as a main course.

 Yvonne Etcheveste, former owner of the Chateau Basque in Bakersfield and my cousin, shared her version of Basque vegetable soup for my book, Travel Guide to Basque America.
+(Buy it here.)
 A recent attempt of the recipe turned out a delicious version.
 This soup produces a large pot of soup, so cut recipe in half if you want a bit less.
 Or make it, then freeze some in a couple of zip-lock bags for later.

 READ OUR REVIEWS OF BASQUE COOKBOOKS